carla-simulator/carla/Docs/core_map.md

 waypoint02 = map.get_waypoint_xodr(road_id,lane_id,s)
 ```

-* __Generate a collection of waypoitns__: to visualize the city lanes.
+* __Generate a collection of waypoitns.__ to visualize the city lanes.
 Creates waypoints all over the map for every road and lane at an approximated distance between them:
 ```py
 waypoint_list = map.generate_waypoints(2.0)
 ```

-* __Generate road topology__: useful for routing.
+* __Generate road topology.__ useful for routing.
 Returns a list of pairs (tuples) of waypoints.
-For each pair, the first element connects with the second one and both define the starting and ending point of each lane in the map:
+For each pair, the first element connects with the second one and both define the starting and ending point of each lane in the map.
 ```py
 waypoint_tuple_list = map.get_topology()
 ```

-* __Simulation point to world coordinates__: transforms a certain location to world coordinates with latitude and longitude defined with the [carla.Geolocation](python_api.md#carla.Geolocation):
+* __Simulation point to world coordinates.__ transforms a certain location to world coordinates with latitude and longitude defined with the [carla.Geolocation](python_api.md#carla.Geolocation).
 ```py
 my_geolocation = map.transform_to_geolocation(vehicle.transform)
 ```

-* __Road information__: converts road information to OpenDRIVE format, and saved to disk:
+* __Road information.__ converts road information to OpenDRIVE format, and saved to disk:
 ```py
 info_map = map.to_opendrive()
 ```

 ---
 That is a wrap as regarding maps and navigation around the cities in CARLA.
 The next step should be learning more about sensors, the different types and the data they retrieve.
-Keep reading to learn more or visit the forum to post any doubts or suggestions that have come to mind during this reading:
+Keep reading to learn more or visit the forum to post any doubts or suggestions that have come to mind during this reading.
 <div text-align: center>
 <div class="build-buttons">
 <p>